VictorWTan/ProjectTwo/README.md

 Minimum viable product will consist of a website with an index page, show pages, login, comments, editing comments, and deleting comments.
 Stretch goal is including admin privileges or journalist privileges.

+<h1><strong>User Experience</strong></h1>

+On entry to the website, the user is greeted with a login/signup page that they must use before entering the site.
+Once logged in, the site populates a list using the NewsAPI to generate a list of topics.
+Upon clicking on a link in the list, they're sent to a show page with a block of 20 articles relevant to the topic clicked.
+At the bottom of the page, the user can read other people's comments, as well as creating, updating, and deleting their own.

 <h1><strong>ERD</strong></h1>

 ![ERD](assets/ReadMe/ERD.jpeg)